Aonik10/shoes-ecommerce/README.md

 ## Upcoming features to be added

 1.- Create a sign up form (connected to google auth if posible)\
+2.- Add a "forgot-password" functionality\
-2.- Add a menu where the user can manage his profile\
+3.- Add a menu where the user can manage his profile\
-3.- Add payment methods configuration\
+4.- Add payment methods configuration\
-4.- Make the site fully responsive\
+5.- Enable users to save products in favourites\
-5.- Make the website looks better (I apologize for the current styles)
+6.- Make the website looks better (I apologize for the current styles)\
+7.- Upgrades based on user experience

 ## Running locally